Professor of English at Montclair State University

 Click here for news/information about upcoming events

-Fawzia Afzal-Khan is Professor of English at Montclair State University, and University Distinguished Scholar Award 2009/10.
+Fawzia Afzal-Khan is Professor of English at Montclair State University, and recipient of the University Distinguished Scholar Award 2009/10.
 She was Director of the Women and Gender Studies Program from 2009-15.

 Afzal-Khan is a trained vocalist in North Indian Classical music, a published playwright and poet, and has worked as an actor and performer for Ajoka Theatre Troupe of Pakistan, as well as with the experimental theatre collective Compagnie Faim de Siecle of which she was one of the founding members.
 Her one-woman show Scheherezade Goes West and plays Sext of Saudade (co-written with Annie Lanzillotto) and Jihad Against Violence (co-written with Bina Sharif) have been published in The Drama review, and performed internationally.